Production Expertise

 Parsdorf.

 Parsdorf is the BMW Group’s largest pilot plant for high-voltage batteries.
-The 350-strong team first started producing battery packs in summer 2023.
+The 350-strong team first started producing early prototype high-voltage batteries in summer 2023.
 To make sure they meet the rigorous quality standards in development and, later, in series production, the battery packs undergo a multitude of tests.
-Some of the high-voltage batteries made in Parsdorf are already powering Neue Klasse test cars.
+Since 2024 some of the high-voltage batteries have been sent to the vehicle plant in Hungary, to be fitted to Neue Klasse test cars.

 Address.

 Another pre-series plant for high-voltage batteries is located in Hallbergmoos, not far from Munich Airport.
 Since the summer of 2024, this facility has been developing production technologies for high-voltage battery assembly.
-The team of about 200 people are working on technologies for producing larger battery derivatives, probably at Plant Woodruff in the US.
+With about 200 colleagues working on smaller-scale battery production, Hallbergmoos serves as a model for series production at Plant Woodruff, not far from Spartanburg in the US.

 Address.